tcassanelli/pywpf/README.md

 Waterfall Principal Component Analysis (PCA) Folding.

-This repository is intended to show the basic description for the Waterfall Principal Component Analysis (PCA) Folding, an alternative to find periodicity in a one dimensional timestream data set.
+This repository is intended to show the basic description for the Waterfall Principal Component Analysis (PCA) Folding, an alternative to find periodicity in a one dimensional timestream data sets.
-Given a timestream of data, with each point being the arrival times from a source, the software computes the estimated period.
+Given a timestream, with each point being the arrival times of a source, the software computes the estimated period.
+The steps of the code follow:

+1. Bin the data with a time bin, `dt`
+2. Choose a trial period `T_l`
+3. Divide the binned stream into equal size parts of `M` sections (number of divisions)
+4. Compute the PCA for the `[M, N]` array, where `N = round(T_t / dt)`
+5. Repeat the process for the number of trials `L`

+Once we have run all the `L` trials we have a new set of information, which includes eigenvalues, and eigenvectors.
+At this stage we should define a merit function which uses these outputs to find the best trial period `T_l`.
+For example, taking the first eigenvalues will give a good initial estimate for the optimum.
+Other merit functions are listed [here](https://github.com/tcassanelli/pywpf/blob/main/pywpf/merit_functions.py).

 Be aware that the software is slow and other methods, such as chi-squared epoch folding may work best.
-The aim of PyWPF is to find an estimated period at very high noise situations where other methods may fail.
+The aim of PyWPF is to find an estimated period at very high noise situations where traditional methods may fail.

 Note that the software has not been optimized by any means.
 To speed up the process we suggest to use `mpi4py` or other parallel programing software.
 A faster version will be updated soon, i.e., `cython` or similar.